mjoshua97241/space-code-copilot/memory-bank/progress.md

 ## Current Status

 Foundation is working.
-Domain models, CSV loaders, seeded rules, and compliance checker are complete.
-Ready to implement API endpoints.
+Domain models, CSV loaders, seeded rules, compliance checker, and `/api/issues` endpoint are complete.
+Ready to implement frontend or continue with LLM components.

 ## What Works